 KYR hosted a Broker Tele-summit via Zoom.
 Chief Economist for NAR, Dr. Lawrence Yun, joined a panel of esteemed brokers form KY to discuss the unique challenges that the offices in Kentucky are facing right now.
 You can view the recording at this link.

-KYR has begun using Zoom as a tool for online-video meetings and conference calls.
-Here are a few resources to help if you are just getting started with Zoom.
+KYR uses Zoom as a tool for online-video meetings and conference calls.
+Here are a few resources to help if you.

 Link to Zoom tutorial videos: HERE